Using excursions with INLA

 We start by a temporal example to illustrate how a simultaneous

-confidence band can be created using simconf.inla
+confidence band can be created using simconf.inla.
+We use

 the much analyzed binomial time series from (Kitagawa 1987).
 Each day during the years 1983